-The General Improvement Bonds, 2017 Series A (the "2017 Series A Bonds" or the "Bonds") are general obligations of the County of Nassau, New York (the "County"), for the payment of which the County has pledged its faith and credit.
-All of the taxable real property within the County is subject to the levy of ad valorem taxes, subject to applicable statutory limitations, to pay both the principal of and interest on the Bonds.
-See "THE BONDS - Tax Levy Limitation Law" herein.
+The General Improvement Bonds, 2017 Series B (the "2017 Series B Bonds" or the "Bonds") and the Bond Anticipation Notes, 2017 Series A (Federally Taxable) (the "2017 Series A Bond Anticipation Notes" or the "Notes") are general obligations of the County of Nassau, New York (the "County"), for the payment of which the County has pledged its faith and credit.
+The Bonds and the Notes are collectively referred to herein as the "Obligations."
+All of the taxable real property within the County is subject to the levy of ad valorem taxes, subject to applicable statutory limitations, to pay both the principal of and interest on the Obligations.
+See "THE OBLIGATIONS - Tax Levy Limitation Law" herein.

-Interest on the Bonds is payable on January 15 and July 15 of each year commencing July 15, 2017 and shall be calculated on the basis of a 360-day year consisting of twelve 30-day months.
-The Bonds are payable from amounts provided by the County.
-See "THE BONDS" herein.
+Interest on the Bonds is payable on April 1 and October 1 of each year commencing April 1, 2018.
+Interest on the Notes is payable at maturity.
+Interest on the Obligations will be calculated on the basis of a 360-day year consisting of twelve 30-day months.
+The Obligations are payable from amounts provided by the County.
+See "THE OBLIGATIONS" herein.

-The Bonds will be issued in registered form and, when issued, will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC"), which will act as securities depository for the Bonds.
+The Obligations will be issued in registered form and, when issued, will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC"), which will act as securities depository for the Obligations.
 Purchases will be made in book-entry-only form in the denomination of \$5,000 or any integral multiple thereof.
-Purchasers will not receive physical certificates representing their ownership interest in the Bonds.
-Principal and interest will be paid by the County to DTC which will in turn remit same to its Participants as described herein, for subsequent distribution to the beneficial owner of the Bonds.
+Purchasers will not receive physical certificates representing their ownership interest in the Obligations.
+Principal and interest will be paid by the County to DTC which will in turn remit same to its Participants as described herein, for subsequent distribution to the beneficial owner of the Obligations.
 The Bonds are subject to redemption prior to maturity as set forth herein.
+The Notes are not subject to redemption prior to maturity.

-The Bonds are offered when, as and if issued and received by the Purchaser thereof in accordance with the Notice of Sale dated January 5, 2017.
-The issuance of the Bonds is subject to the approval of the legality thereof by Orrick, Herrington & Sutcliffe LLP, New York, New York, Bond Counsel to the County.
-It is anticipated that the Bonds will be available for delivery through the facilities of DTC in Jersey City, New Jersey on or about January 26, 2017.
+The Bonds are offered when, as and if issued and received by the Purchaser thereof in accordance with the Notice of Sale dated May 23, 2017.
+The Notes are offered when, as and if issued and received by the Purchaser thereof in accordance with the Notice of Sale dated May 23, 2017.
+The issuance of the Obligations is subject to the approval of the legality thereof by Orrick, Herrington & Sutcliffe LLP, New York, New York, Bond Counsel to the County.
+It is anticipated that the Obligations will be available for delivery through the facilities of DTC in Jersey City, New Jersey on or about June 13, 2017.